 In areas where food shortages persist, GAiN provides children and their families with lifesaving food packs.
 For a sustainable food source, GAiN provides a variety of vegetable seed packs to agricultural communities.

-GAiN works with communities to develop bucket drip-irrigation kits for community and family gardens.
+GAiN works with communities to develop community and family gardens using bucket drip-irrigation kits.
 With irrigation in place, dry areas become more conducive to producing long-term food solutions.